 However, it must be noted that in the case of a limited company, if a shareholder is also a director, then the liability may extend to them personally if the director’s actions or inactions have caused the liability or loss.

 Besides the perpetuity implied by the legal structure, a commitment to long-term business as well as governance and responsible business management is demonstrated by a limited company.
 This contributes to the credibility of the company among the suppliers, customers and even among its employees and potential employees.
 It also improves its access to credit and opens up new opportunities.

 While small businesses and ad hoc traders opt for sole proprietorship and partnership structure that convey an attempt at sustenance, they are generally perceived as lacking vision and long-term commitment, hence lack credibility.

-Limited companies have the option of raising additional capital by issuing new shares and attracting new investors whereas the owners of sole proprietorship and partnership firms must rely on their personal assets for raising capital and often pay a higher cost in the case of debt capital.
+Limited companies have the option of raising additional capital by issuing new shares and attracting new investors, whereas the owners of sole proprietorship and partnership firms must rely on their personal assets to raise capital and often pay a higher cost in the case of debt capital.

 Additionally, as Singapore follows a single-tier taxation regime, incomes once taxed at the corporate level will not be taxed again in the hands of the shareholders.
 Hence, the dividends received by the shareholders of a limited company will not be charged again, resulting in tax-free income for the shareholders.

 6. Ease of Transfer of Ownership:

 Ownership of a company may be transferred, either wholly or partially, by simply selling off all or part of its total shares, or through the issue of new shares to additional investors.
 This is helpful when there is a dispute among the owners/shareholders; if one or a few of the shareholders choose to exit the business due to irreconcilable differences, they can do so by simply selling their shares to existing or new shareholders.